andrewsantarin/FlexLayout/README.md

 }));
 ```

-The above example would increase the size of the splitters, tabset headers and tabs, this could be used to make
-adjusting the layout easier on a small device.
+The above example would increase the size of the splitters, tabset headers and tabs.
+This could be used to make adjusting the layout easier on a small device.

 | Action Creator | Description  |